Kyium/OverwatchRoleSelector/README.md

 Move the players you wish to select from the 'available' list into the 'selected' list.<br />
 click the player name in the list then the arrow buttons or use the arrow keys and ctrl.<br />
 <br />
-Once you have your playerlist ready, select which roles you wish to assign useing the checkboxes on the right<br />
+Once you have your player list ready, select which roles you wish to assign using the checkboxes on the right<br />
-or use the numbers 1 to 5 to select them respectivly.
+or use the numbers 1 to 5 to select them respectively.
 <br />
 Once you have both the players and rolls selected, press the roll button and the players will be assigned randomly<br />
 to their roles at the bottom of the window.
-Any errors in this proccess will be displayed at the bottom in the grey.
+Any errors in this process will be displayed at the bottom in the grey.

 <ins>**How to Run:<br />**</ins>
 This program requires at least python 3.0 to run.
 Simply double click the 'RoleSelector.py' file with python installed to launch.